HISTORY

 The Tampa Police Department Black History Committee is committed to the department's mission and its original purpose to contribute to a prosperous relationship with the Tampa community.

-2. Education: Provide educational awareness through the history of African Americans in law enforcement and promote the legacy of the African American pioneers in the community.
-Inspire young people to adopt a positive attitude and learn lessons from the pioneers' history to overcome adversity and strive to become productive and successful citizens.
+The Tampa Police Department Black History Committee provides educational awareness through the history of Black officers in law enforcement and promotes the legacy of those pioneers in the community, inspiring young people to adopt a positive attitude and learn lessons from history.

 MEMBERSHIP